simonwardjones/simonwardjones.co.uk/content/posts/decision_trees.md

 Let's use the example of trying to predict whether a student 👨‍🎓 is going to pass an exam to explain.

 A decision tree works by splitting the training data into buckets (a.k.a `leaves`) by asking a series of questions.
-Imagine we have 100 training examples from the same exam last year where we know the students I.Q. 🧠, how many hours ⏱ of revision they did and whether they passed the exam.
+Imagine we have 100 training examples from the same exam last year where we know the student's I.Q. 🧠, how many hours ⏱ of revision they did and whether they passed the exam.
 We can split them based on whether they did more than 5 hours revision and  whether their I.Q. is above 100.
-It easier to see this decision tree in the diagram below:
+It is easier to see this decision tree in the diagram below:

 {{< decision_example >}}

-Now given a new student taking the exam this year we can predict whether they will pass using the decision tree and the students `feature` values.
+Now given a new student taking the exam this year we can predict whether they will pass using the decision tree and the student's `feature` values.
 We work out which `leaf` the new student would end up in by asking the questions in the decision tree.
 Our prediction is made using the most common result of the training data in the the same `leaf`.

 For example if a student has an I.Q. 🧠 of 110 and did 8 hours of revision ⏱ we would answer yes to both questions in the decision tree.
 Looking at this `leaf` we see that 18/20 students in the training data passed so we would predict this student will also pass.
 We can go further and say there is a 18/20 = 90% chance that they will pass.